sagacious123/react-interview-questions-using-mindmap/part-2/README.md

 >
 > https://github.com/hieptl/react-interview-questions-using-mindmap
 >
-> If the repository is useful, please help me share the post and give me a Github's star.
+> If the repository is useful, please help me share the post and give me a :star:.
 It will make me feel motivation to work even harder.
-I will try to make many open sources and share to the community :heart:.
+I will try to make many open sources and share to the community.
 >
 > I also created some series that help you improve your practical skills:
 >